 Registration and Cancellation:

 Pre-registration is suggested.
 Registering day of is welcome.
-Cancellation requests emailed to the event manager prior to 11:59 pm on Wednesdays before event, will receive a full refund.
-No refunds for cancellation requests received on or after Wednesday, regardless of the cause for cancellation including failure to join meeting on the day of the training.
+Cancellation requests emailed to the event manager up to 7 days before event, will receive a full refund.
+No refunds for cancellation requests received after 7 days, regardless of the cause for cancellation including failure to join meeting on the day of the training.
 If the training cannot be held due to circumstances beyond the hosts’ control (natural disaster, strike, fire, severe weather, illness of speaker, speaker cancellation, etc.) the session will be rescheduled, if possible, and the registration fee applied to that date.
 If rescheduling is not possible or registrant cannot attend the rescheduled date, reimbursement will be provided less any actual costs accrued.

 Zoom Link: Instructions to REGISTER for ZOOM LINK are included in the confirmation and reminder emails sent to all registrants.